All Episodes

 So I'm helping her out doing interviews and everything, right?

-And a border patrol agent runs inside, he's like, that motherfucker, yo, yo, we got this guy in custody right now.
+He's like, that motherfucker, yo, yo, we got this guy in custody right now.

 He didn't want to answer questions.

-He fought with us, so we arrested him.
+He fought with us.

-So I'm like, oh shit.
+So I'm like, oh, shit.

 So I walk out the interview room, right?

-And uh I walk out the interview room and they got these two idiots, Ashot and Tanyan, right?
+And I walk out the interview room and they got these two idiots, Ashot and Tanyan, right?

-They would say, This is an illegal checkpoint.
+They would say, this is an illegal checkpoint.

-I'm not gonna answer any questions.
+I'm not going to answer any questions.

-Because when you go through the U.S. checkpoint, guys, the U.S. border patrol checkpoints, what they ask you is of what country are you a citizen of?
+Because when you go through the U.S. checkpoint, guys, the U.S. Border Patrol checkpoints, what they ask you is, of what country are you a citizen of?

 18 USC 111.